Suyannesara/cbr_base_detector/README.md

 ```

 A generated video will be found in `./videos` folder with the detections running.
-This folder also contains a base video with the cbr_base appearing.
+This folder also contains a base video with the cbr_pad appearing.
 You can use it, or, make your own video and substitute the one using same name and extension "base.mp4" in order to test it.

 ### 2. Roboflow Integration